tomwhartung/seeourminds.com-bootstrap/Site/content/static/content/json/galleries/README.md

 ## The Double-Fix

 I am fixing **both** the characters and the source of the error, and advise you to do the same.

+- Use grep to find and vi to remove the characters see the (partial) list below
+- Programmatic fix:

 ## List of Bad Characters: